Newsletter Signup

 Cookies for the “inbetween” Vietnamese-American experience, Anh Oi marries memory and nostalgia to local ingredients.
 “I started baking as a way to reconnect with my heritage and found that the recipes I grew up with could live inside something as simple as a cookie,” said owner Vince Vu.
 “Each flavor is both, always — rooted in Vietnam, shaped in America, and inspired by the in-between spaces of identity.”

 For SRW, Anh Oi is offering a four-pack of cookies (each around a quarter pound), with flavors like fried banana, strawberry corn milk, Vietnamese coffee & white chocolate, and chocolate chunk.
-Location is TBD. $20.
+Check out the QR code for Give A Meal on their menu.
+Georgetown. $20.

 Plenty of Clouds

 This cozy Capitol Hill spot has a reputation for friendly service and dishes inspired by cuisines of Sichuan and Yunnan provinces in South Central China.
 Husband and wife duo Travis Post and Lisa Zack opened Plenty of Clouds in 2017, influenced by their love of travel and adventure.
 For fans of numbing Sichuan peppercorn, this is your spot!
 Their blend of toasted peppercorns and chili peppers (MaLa spice) pops up in Dan Dan noodles and more.
 They also have a solid cocktail menu and beer selection.
 Plenty of Clouds is offering a three-course SRW menu for $35 that includes selections like the spicy chrysanthemum salad, Sichuan pork dumplings, Ma-Po Tofu, Dan Dan noodles, pork fried rice, and a dessert or drink.
+Check for the Give A Meal QR code on the menu.
 Capitol Hill.
 Dinner is $35.

 Noodle/Bar

 If you’re in South Lake Union, try Noodle/Bar from the same owners of Plenty of Clouds.
 As the name suggests, noodles make up most of the menu — chewy and flavorful, made from Washington wheat — but there’s also dumplings, ribs, and a few rice bowls.
 It’s also easy to swap out meat for a tofu and mushroom vegetarian substitute.
 Try the $20 lunch and dinner special during SRW, with your choice of a small plate (like Chinese greens or spicy cauliflower) and a rice or noodle bowl (like the Yibin burning noodles or garlic chili chicken rice bowl).
+Check for the Give A Meal QR code on the menu.
 South Lake Union.
 Lunch and dinner for $20.

 Zylberschtein’s Delicatessen & Bakery

 This neighborhood Jewish deli serves classic comfort food made from scratch with local ingredients and lots of heart.
 Their hand-rolled bagels, fresh baked challah, house-cured pastrami, and nostalgic pastries make for delicious gatherings and celebrations.
 Zylberschtein’s uses flour from Cairnsprings Mill, beverages from Aditi Chai and Broadcastast Coffee, sauerkraut from Firefly Kitchens, and smoked fish from Salt & Smoke.
 Try some essential items on their menu during SRW: three cheese blintzes, a half reuben sandwich with housemade rye bread, and matzo ball soup.
+Make big impact with small change during SRW – round up at the register to donate to Good Food Kitchens to Give a Meal.
 Northgate.
 Lunch is $20.

 Bar Dojo

 Explore Mexican and Asian fusion foods at Bar Dojo, an impressive culinary destination in Edmonds.
 Chef Luis Brambila has built out a menu with dishes like Ahi Tuna tacos, birria ramen, and crab and poke bowl, as well as taco omakase menus featuring adventurous Chino Latino flavors.
 Consider SRW your ticket to explore with their $65 dinner menu.
 Try pork belly al pastor bao for starters, lemongrass chicken pipián or mushroom dashi ramen for mains, and apple pie churro wontons or a mochi trio for dessert.
 Reservations encouraged.
+All FeedMe Hospitality Group locations (Bar Dojo, Fire & the Feast, and Salt & Iron) will be donating through Give A Meal to Edmonds Food Bank.
 Edmonds.
 Dinner is $65.

 Fire & the Feast

 Pacific Northwest ingredients meet Italian-inspired dishes at Downtown Edmond’s Fire & the Feast.
 Turns out the PNW has more than a few similarities with Italy, like access to plenty of fresh seafood, ample ingredients from local farms, and world-class wines.
 Edmonds is quickly becoming a foodie destination, and Fire & the Feast is definitely a highlight.
 For SRW, their $50 three-course dinner menu includes selections like seared pork belly, spicy shrimp bucatini, and cannoli for dessert.
+Fire & the Feast is donating through Give A Meal to Edmonds Food Bank.
 Edmonds.
 Dinner is $50.

 Salt & Iron

 Linger for longer in Edmonds and visit Salt & Iron, part of the same restaurant family as Bar Dojo.
 Find elegant “surf n turf” here, like oysters from Taylor Shellfish, Dungeness crab, and octopus, as well as premium steaks, shortribs, and more.
 Salt & Iron’s SRW menu offers a glimpse of their best: elk tartare or oysters for starters, steak frites or King salmon for mains, and creme caramel or affogato for dessert.
 Each course comes with a wine pairing.
-Give A Meal donations at Salt & Iron goes to the Edmonds food bank.
+Salt & Iron is donating through Give A Meal to Edmonds Food Bankl.
+Ask a server how you can donate in support.
 Edmonds.
 Dinner is $65.

 REVEL

 Star chef Rachel Yang and her husband Seif Chirchi, both 2022 James Beard Award nominees, have been an undeniable force in Seattle’s culinary scene, first with Joule, a Korean steakhouse, and then with sister restaurant Revel.
 Make your reservations now for their three-course ($50) or four-course ($65) menus, with options like coulotte steak with truffled black garlic sauce, short rib wontons, or black sesame misozuke black cod.
+Ask your server how you can Give A Meal during SRW.
 Fremont.
 Dinner at $50 and $65.

 Jude’s Old Town

 This Rainier Beach neighborhood bar and restaurant is known for Cajun-inspired dishes and thoughtfully sourced craft cocktails, as well as for being a worker-owned establishment.
 They also offer a robust selection of nonalcoholic drinks, which has now expanded to their newly opened sister location a couple doors down, Rosette.
-Jude’s supports Long Haul Mutual Aid Kitchen by offering their kitchen on Sundays for meal preparation and provides them with 75% of proceeds from their Mutual Ade Cocktail.
-For SRW, they will also have a donation option on the menu.
-Rainier Beach.
-Dinner is $65.
+Jude’s supports Long Haul Mutual Aid Kitchen by offering their kitchen on Sundays for meal preparation and offers 75% of proceeds from their Mutual Ade Cocktail.

 Kaffa Cafe and Wine Bar